Aaron-Macneill/dynpaper/README.md

 - [ ] Close the subprocess call.
 - [ ] Keep only one process running.
-- [ ] Expand it so it works with more combinations of wallpapers beside's apple's.
+- [ ] Expand it so it works with more combinations of wallpapers besides apple's.

 ## Acknowledgements